SudarshiniM/PDFGPT/README.md

 * **Efficient Information Retrieval:** Quickly find the information you need, saving time and effort.
 * **User-Friendly GUI:** Built with CustomTkinter for a modern look and feel.

+## Limitations
+* The system is currently designed to process and respond to English language PDF documents only.
+Even if a non-English PDF is uploaded, the system will attempt to answer questions in English, which may result in inaccurate or nonsensical responses.
+* The system does not process or respond to PDFs containing only images.
+It relies on text extraction.
+* The system does not store or persist chat history.
+Conversations are not accessible after the application is closed or the chat session is ended.

 ## Prerequisites

 * Python 3.x